 The price displayed for each horse on a race card.
-To take a 'Board Price' is to accept a price that is available from the track until the start of the race.
+To take a 'Board Price' is to accept a price that is available until the start of the race.

 'Best Odds Guaranteed' - Take an Early Price (EP) or Board Price and if the Starting Price (SP) is greater we will pay you at the bigger price.

 Applies to all UK & Irish horse racing bets placed after 9am UK TIME (10.00AM CET)